 Starting at $4,795

 Gastric Sleeve, also known as Vertical Sleeve Gastrectomy (VSG), is the most prominent bariatric surgery.
 Gastric sleeve surgery is quickly becoming the top performed procedure in Mexico and quickly coming up in the United States and Canada.

 Gastric sleeve surgery is known as a “mix” procedure because of the reduction of Ghrelin production.
-Ghrelin is a hormone which induces hunger in patients and is produced in the stomach.
-Researchers have found that when a large portion of the stomach is removed the production of Ghrelin is also reduced, which liberates patients from the nagging feelings of hunger.
+Ghrelin is a hormone that induces hunger in patients and is produced in the stomach.
+Researchers have found that when a large portion of the stomach is removed, the production of Ghrelin is also reduced, which liberates patients from the nagging feelings of hunger.

 Learn more about undergoing gastric sleeve in Mexico.
 Click Here.

-Undergoing gastric sleeve in Mexico can save patients thousands of dollars, it can also save patients months of waiting.
-Many patients in Canada face daunting waiting times, and undergoing in Mexico mean patients can book within a few weeks.
-Going to Tijuana, Mexico has many perks.
+Undergoing gastric sleeve in Mexico can save patients thousands of dollars; it can also save patients months of waiting.
+Many patients in Canada face daunting waiting times, and undergoing in Mexico means patients can book within a few weeks.
+Going to Tijuana, Mexico, has many perks.

 In this procedure, surgery is performed on the stomach (as in the gastric sleeve), but we also do surgery on the small intestine (which is the part of the digestive system where the nutrients are absorbed).
 It consists of making a smaller stomach and then connecting the stomach with the intestine.
 By doing this surgery, we help our patients to eat less (feel satisfied with less food) and decrease the absorption of food.

 Roux-En-Y, or (RNY) gastric bypass is the most common bariatric surgery performed in the United States.
 Roux-En-Y gastric bypass is often used in order to help patients who need assistance with initial weight loss and as a method for long-term weight control.